WarrenWu4/portfolio/public/_blogs/fcewlXoHGjDfUBg.md

 **Exhibit D: fun with the boys**.
 At the end of the day hackathons are meant to be fun, so I highly recommend bringing your friends and forming a team together since y'all will be together for essentially the entire weekend.
 It's a great time to just enjoy each other's company and there a couple of fun events sprinkled throughout the event such as movie night and game sessions that you can enjoy as a team!

 If none of what I've mentioned above has convinced you to go to a hackathon, I believe that you should still go regardless to try it out.
 There's no loss in just giving it a shot and seeing if you enjoyed the experience or not.
 After all, if you don't like it then you can just not go in the future.
-Otherwise, if this article has convinced you to compete in a hackathon, I hope that you have a great time tell the organizers that I sent you!
+Otherwise, if this article has convinced you to compete in a hackathon, I hope that you have a great time and tell the organizers that I sent you!

 ---